Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 You might be wondering, why do I need tips from a dog trainer on vacations without dogs?

 Keep in mind that there may be an adjustment period for your dog when you return.
-Many children will have hit milestones while away, e.g., you leave for vacation with an immobile baby and return with a rolling or crawling child.
+Many children will have hit milestones while away, e.g., you leave for vacation with a rolling and sitting-up baby and return with a crawling child.

-This was our case.
-I was away with the kids for two months, visiting my parents.
+Example: This was our case.
+I was away with the kids for over a month, visiting my parents.
 I left with rolling babies and came back to Lola with two very active crawlers.
-Lola was very happy to see her human siblings but initially unsure about their movement.
+Lola was happy to see her human siblings but initially unsure about their movement.
 Both children were very interested in Lola and could now crawl up to her.

 If your dog has not seen your baby for a while, it can be shocking to your dog.
 Adjust your management accordingly, and give your dog plenty of time and distance (aka Baby TV) to get used to your baby's new skills.
 You may want to reintroduce your baby with some safety precautions in mind.

 Examples: baby in the stroller, baby holding something to prevent grabbing the dog’s fur, or baby in your lap.
-If you have a newly mobile baby, chances are you’ve been researching baby gates.
-If you’d like suggestions from other parents and me, here is a good list of short and long gates and playpens parents like and use.
+If you have a newly mobile baby, chances are you’ve been researching baby gates and playpens.
+If you’d like suggestions from other parents and me, here is a good list of frequently recommended products:

 When you get home from your trip, your child will most likely be very interested in your dog.